Snow Hill Billies: History

-In their final season of play, the 1940 Snow Hill Billies placed 5th in the Coastal Carolina League.
+In their final season of play, the 1940 Snow Hill Billies placed fifth in the Coastal Carolina League.
 Snow Hill ended the season of eight–team league with a record of 62–64, playing under manager Dwight Wall.
-Snow Hill finished 15.0 games behind the 1st place Wilson Tobs in the final league standings.
+Snow Hill finished 15.0 games behind the first place Wilson Tobs in the final league standings.
 The Snow Hill franchise folded following the 1940 season, replaced by the Rocky Mount Leafs in the 1941 league play.

-After the 1940 season, it was reported that franchise owner sold the newly installed Snow Hill Park lighting system to Elon College.
+After the 1940 season, it was reported that the Hill Billies franchise owner sold the newly installed Snow Hill Park lighting system to Elon College.
 In March 1941, the team franchise roster and the team bus were sold to investors in Rocky Mount, North Carolina for $2,100.

-Snow Hill, North Carolina has not hosted another minor league team.
+After the franchise relocated to become the Rocky Mount Leafs in the 1941 Coastal Plain League, Snow Hill, North Carolina has not hosted another minor league team.

 The ballpark

-The Snow Hill Billies teams reportedly played home minor league games at Snow Hill Park.
-It was noted the ballpark was located on Mill Street, beside Contention Creek and prone to flooding.
+The Snow Hill Billies teams hosted home minor league games at Snow Hill Park.
+It was noted the ballpark was located on Mill Street, beside Contentnea Creek and was prone to flooding.